 About Ulfarsfell Hiking Trail

 Ulfarsfell is a small mountain near Reykjavik.
 I found it by coincidence while I was searching for short hikes with beautiful viewpoints in the nearness of Reykjavik.
 I actually couldn’t find much information about it on the internet but from the map I saw it’s around 300 meters high and that a decent path is running to the top.
 To reduce possible navigation problems I inserted the waypoints in Suunto’s Movescount App and synchronized the app with my Suunto Ambit 2 watch.
-Then I planned the approach to the starting point, which took me quite some time since I needed to use public transport.
+I went by public transport, and this trail is indeed also on our list of the 5 Best Hiking Trails in Iceland Reachable by Public Transport.

 Ulfarsfell Hiking Trail Details